ayan4m1/battery-safety/src/docs/ovonic-3s-1550.md

 Vaping profiles: ![Test Results](../images/tests/ovonic-3s-1550-profiles.png)

-Test results yield an average of 1400mAh per pack.
-Accordingly, I assert that these packs are roughly 10% over-rated with respect to capacity.

 ### Observations

+Both test packs I have are roughly 3 x 3 x 2 mm larger than stated, measured fresh out of the box.
+They averaged 1450mAh across the continuous discharge and vaping profile tests.
+Accordingly, I find that these packs are roughly 8% over-rated with respect to capacity.
+At higher discharge rates, the packs did heat up roughly 10&deg;C, but they stayed at safe temperatures up to 12A continuous discharge.